Oren Rosenfeld

-Oren Rosenfeld is an Multi-Emmy Award winning Israeli documentary filmmaker, photojournalist, and film producer.
+Oren Rosenfeld (אורן רוזנפלד; born 29 January 1976) is an Israeli documentary filmmaker, photojournalist, and film producer.

 Career

-Rosenfeld was born in Jerusalem on January 29, 1976.
+Rosenfeld was born in Jerusalem on 29 Januar 1976.
 He started his career as a photojournalist covering the 2nd Palestinian Intifada.

 In October 2016, he Directed and co-wrote Israel's Arab Warriors for the BBC.
 In the film, he and cowriter Jane Corbin followed the first unit of Israeli Arab soldiers to serve in the West Bank.

-Rosenfeld's award-winning film Hummus The Movie stirred controversy when the Guinness Book of World records refused to send representatives to judge the world's largest plate of hummus due to alleged security concerns.
+Rosenfeld's award-winning film Hummus the Movie stirred controversy when the Guinness Book of World records refused to send representatives to judge the world's largest plate of hummus due to alleged security concerns.